pavan03ds/SQL_Practices/README.md

 # SQL_Practices
-Inside there are so many SQL coding challenges/SQL practices.
+Here there are so many SQL coding challenges/SQL practices.
 By practicing them we can increse our sql skills